 Direct discrimination is when an employee is being treated differently or worse than other employees because of their protected characteristics, as listed above.

 An employer refusing to promote someone because they have a disability is an example of direct discrimination.

 Indirect discrimination is when a workplace practice, policy or rule applies to all staff but puts some employees at a disadvantage.

-An employer introducing an overtime policy which cannot be adhered to by employees that are parents is a typical example of indirect discrimination.
+An employer introducing an overtime policy that cannot be adhered to by employees that are parents is a typical example of indirect discrimination.
 This is likely to affect women more than men.